Lecture

 Time: 14:00-16:00

-What to expect: Bridges are a matter of course in our lives today and are often no longer even noticed.
+What you can expect: Bridges are a matter of course in our lives today and are often no longer even noticed.
 Nevertheless, building a bridge is always a technical challenge.
 In this workshop, you can work in a team to design, construct and test your own bridge made of pasta.
 A specified distance is to be bridged, whereby the bridge should demonstrate the highest possible load-bearing strength.
 Each bridge is stressed to failure by adding a weight load.
 The team with the bridge that can withstand the greatest load is the winner.

 Suitable for: anyone with an interest in mechanical engineering, mechanical engineering with business studies and industrial engineering in the area of study of mechanical engineering

-max. number of participants: 8
+Max.
+Number of participants: 8

 Time: 14:00-16:00